sprague-grundy/sprague-grundy.github.io/short_stories/_posts/2021-06-13-the_document.md

 Almost an hour later, Mitch looked up from his binder.
 Bernie shifted a little in his chair, eyeing him.
 "2:40," he said, checking his watch again.
-Barb made a noise of acknowledgement.
+Barb made a noise of acknowledgment.

 "The document says you should now be suspicious that we are working against you," she said, not taking her eyes off the papers in front of